i4Ds/STIXCore/docs/developers.rst

 Update the original test data
 *****************************

-On each merge to the git master brunch a web hook (https://pub099.cs.technik.fhnw.ch/end2end/rebuild_hook.cgi - credentials stored as git secrets) is triggered to regenerate the original test data and TM source data and the https://pub099.cs.technik.fhnw.ch/data/end2end/data/head.zip gets replaced with the latest data.
+On each merge to the git master branch a web hook (https://pub099.cs.technik.fhnw.ch/end2end/rebuild_hook.cgi - credentials stored as git secrets) is triggered to regenerate the original test data and TM source data and the https://pub099.cs.technik.fhnw.ch/data/end2end/data/head.zip gets replaced with the latest data.
 For that regenerating of the data a dedicated STIXCore environment is running on pub099 (/data/stix/end2en).
 That STIXCore environment always pulls the latest code updates from the master branch and reprocess the data.
 That way each new PR has to generated identical data as the last approved merged PR or the needs manual approval for the detected changes.